MotorsportReg/calendar-wordpress/README.md

   ```
   You can obtain your Organization-Id from your [admin here](https://www.motorsportreg.com/em360/index.cfm/event/profile.api).

 Tested as far back as Wordpress ~2.5 or so.
 Should be compatible with the latest and greatest.
-Please report an issue if you encounter issues: https://github.com/MotorsportReg/calendar-wordpress/issues
+Please report here if you encounter issues: https://github.com/MotorsportReg/calendar-wordpress/issues